seanpm2001/Learn/README.md

 **This release uses/represents data from:** `2022, Saturday, November 26th at 8:53 pm PST`

-**Note:** _I accidentally used data from 2022 November 27th today, instead of what I had assigned for 2022 November 26th_
+**Note** _I accidentally used data from 2022 November 27th today, instead of what I had assigned for 2022 November 26th_

 **Changes:**